AMAPAD/WolfLease/README.md

 - The Review Section enables Alex to make an informed decision based on the shared experiences of other tenants.

 **Potential Outcome:** Alex can confidently choose the best flat based on genuine reviews, while also contributing valuable feedback to the community.

-### 2. The Property Owner's Listing

-Ketan, who owns several apartments near a college campus, wants to list his properties for sublease.
-He explores Wolflease 2.0's features:

-- Ketan uses the **Effortless Listing Management** tool to create detailed listings for each of his available apartments.
-- He appreciates the **Digital Lease Signing** feature, which could streamline the paperwork process for new tenants.
-- The **Property Management Hub** interests John as a way to potentially track his properties' occupancy and rental income in one place.

-**Potential Outcome:** Ketan could manage his properties more efficiently and potentially reach a wider audience of student renters.

-### 3. The Housing Office

-A local housing office is considering partnering with Wolflease 2.0 to better serve their off-campus student population.
-They are interested in:

-- The **All-in-One Platform** as a potential centralized hub for students to find university-approved off-campus housing.
-- The **Intuitive Dashboard**, which could provide valuable insights into student housing trends and needs.
-- The **Know Your Rights** feature, which aligns with their goal of educating students about responsible renting.

-**Potential Outcome:** This could potentially improve its off-campus housing services, leading to better housing experiences for students and improved relationships with local property owners.